ezsystems/commerce-documentation/docs/guide/payment/building_new_payment_plugins.md

 # Building new payment plugins

 You can create a custom payment plugin based on `JMSPaymentCoreBundle`.
-The steps overlap with the requirements for [new payment plugins for JMS payment](http://jmsyst.com/bundles/JMSPaymentCoreBundle/master/plugins).
+The steps overlap with the requirements for [new payment plugins for JMS payment.](http://jmsyst.com/bundles/JMSPaymentCoreBundle/master/plugins)

 ## Create new plugin class

-Create a new plugin class which extends `JMS\Payment\CoreBundle\Plugin\AbstractPlugin`
+Create a new plugin class which extends `JMS\Payment\CoreBundle\Plugin\AbstractPlugin`.

 ### Create a payment method identifier